-The gap between what humans know implicitly and what AI needs explicitly is the single largest source of business-logic errors in deployed AI systems.
-RAG helps with factual recall, but it does not help with conditional logic.
-Knowing that "the refund policy is 30 days" is not the same as knowing that "the refund policy is 30 days for consumer accounts, 90 days for enterprise with an active support contract, and 0 days for custom-built integrations after acceptance testing completes."
+The gap between what humans carry implicitly and what the agent needs explicitly is the single largest failure mode in deployed AI systems.
+RAG handles factual recall.
+It does not handle conditional logic.
+"The refund policy is 30 days" is not the same fact as "the refund policy is 30 days for consumer accounts, 90 days for enterprise with an active support contract, and 0 days for custom integrations after acceptance testing completes."

 | Pattern | Best For | Format | Runtime Cost | Maintenance Burden |